Welcome

 Gina van Dalen, Executive Director, CS-CAN|INFO-CAN

-CAN-CWiC provides an excellent opportunity to connect with hundreds of female computing students from across the country.
+CAN-CWiC provides an excellent opportunity to network with hundreds of female computing students from across the country.

 CAN-CWIC is funded by sponsorship by industry, government and universities/colleges.
 Becoming a sponsor of the CAN-CWIC affords your organization the opportunity to: